Lyft shares jump as Wall Street welcomes CEO change

 Rival Uber also had a CEO change in 2017, when it hired then Expedia Inc EXPE.O top boss Dara Khosrowshahi.
 The executive has been credited with mending Uber's image, repairing frayed relations among investors and improving finances.

-But unlike Khosrowshahi, Risher lacks recent and relevant leadership experience, some analysts said.
+But unlike Khosrowshahi, Risher lacks recent and relevant leadership experience, some analysts warned.

 "The transition could cast additional uncertainty before we get greater visibility on the path forward," Colantuoni said.